alaudet/raspi-sump/docs/upgrade_to_version_1.9.md

         cd /home/__username__
         nano .bash_aliases

 Copy and paste the following aliases for Raspi-Sump `systemd` commands in the file.
+Make sure there are no spaces at the beginning of each line after pasting.

         alias sumpon="systemctl --user start raspisump && systemctl --user start rsumpwebchart.timer" alias sumpoff="systemctl --user stop raspisump && systemctl --user stop rsumpwebchart.timer"